OliverEvans96/msthesis/outline.md

     - Rotation matrix
     - Gaussian quadrature

+# Chapter 3: Analysis of Governing Equations

+- Not sure exactly how to split material into Chapters 2 and 3.

-# Chapter 3: Experimental Determination of Parameters
+# Chapter 4: Experimental Determination of Parameters

 - Angular Kelp Distribution
   - Horizontal (in-plane)